trickl/agent-cortex/llmflow/planning/java_planning.md

 # Java Planning Specification

-This document replaces the legacy CPL grammar with a Java-centric contract.
 The language model must emit *compilable Java source* that describes the full plan.

 ## 1. Source Layout

-- Output exactly one `public class Plan` definition.
+- Output exactly one top-level class.
+It may be named however you like, and it does not need to be `public`.
-- Place every helper as a `public` or `private` method inside `Plan`.
+- Place every helper as a `public` or `private` method inside that class.
-- Always include a `public void main()` method as the entrypoint.
+- Include a `public void main()` entrypoint when multiple steps need to be orchestrated; emitting only a `main` method is acceptable for simple plans.
+- Java comments are allowed for readability.
-- Do not emit package statements, imports, or explanations.
+- Do not emit package statements, imports, or prose explanations.

 ## 2. Method Rules